 Hello!
-My name is Paul Harris and I'm the Chairman of the charity Computers For The Disabled.
+My name is Paul Harris and I'm the chairman of the charity Computers for the Disabled.
 This is my short biography.

 But life had a terrible surprise in store for me.

-If you want to talk to me to find out more, or you have any questions, give myself or my wife a call, we will be happy to answer any queries.
-If you would like to write to me or email me the address to write to is on the website...
+If you want to talk to me to find out more, if you have any questions at all please give myself or my wife a call and we will be happy to answer any queries.
+You’ll find all of our contact details at the bottom of the page.